 Depending on the model, the average distance of an EV on one charge is between 300km to 500km.
 That’s approximately 100 to 300 miles.
 Much farther than what we’re led to believe, right?

 Government statistics and data from the RAC black boxes reveal that “the average UK journey is around 10 miles, so most electric vehicles would be able to complete an entire week’s worth of commuting before needing to be plugged in.”

 So, how far and where exactly can you go in your EV, there and back, on a single charge?
-From the south to the north of England and Wales to Scotland, we’re covering the range of an EV from across the UK.
+Wherever you live, whether England, Wales or Scotland, we’ve got you covered for fun days across the UK this spring.

-Southend-on-Sea is a favourite, with attractions like Adventure Island and Canvey Island’s Thorney Bay Beach and Leisure Island Fun Park – all approximately 42 miles away, one way.
+Within easy EV range from London you can head to plenty of beaches for hopefully a sunny stroll, or even fish & chips in April showers.
+Southend-on-Sea is a favourite, with attractions like Adventure Island and Canvey Island’s Thorney Bay Beach and Leisure Island Fun Park – all approximately 42 miles away.

 If you want to go further afield for your sandy beaches, drive 66 miles to Herne Bay in Kent, with more than enough EV charge to get you back home and then some.

 How about a trip to Brighton’s lanes and pier, 65 miles from London?

 For more nature and family bike ride destinations, your EV can reach either the Cotswolds (87 miles) or the New Forest (82 miles) and get back home on one charge.

 For days out under 135 miles from Coventry, your electric car can reach the likes of Cardiff (121 miles) and Bath (115 miles) for must-have city breaks, Barry Island (135 miles) and Thorpe Park(102 miles) for a day’s amusements and rides, and the New Forest (126 miles) for bike rides, camping, and essential country pubs.